shashank-1995/elevator-system/README.md

-# elevator-system

 # Elevator System Project

-This is a Django-based Elevator System project that simulates the working of an elevator system in a building.
+This is a Django-based Elevator System project that simulates the working of n number of elevators for any building.
 The project uses Django REST framework to handle API requests.

 - An elevator system, which can be initialized with `n` elevator.
 - Each elevator has below capabilites :